What is autism?

 Autism affects the way a person communicates and how they experience the world around them.
 It is considered a spectrum condition.
 While autistic people share some similar characteristics, they are also all different from each other.
 The autism spectrum isn't linear from high to low but varies, just as one person might vary from another.

-Some people with autism are able to live relatively independent lives but others may face additional challenges, including learning disabilities, which means their support needs are different.
+Some autistic people are able to live relatively independent lives but others may face additional challenges.
+Some autistic people have learning disabilities, which means their support needs are different.

 Watch Ambitious about Autism’s Youth Patrons explain what it's really like being autistic and how you can support autistic people.